acejump/AceJump/README.md

 In order to build AceJump from the source, clone this repository and run `./gradlew buildPlugin`.

 ## History

+>#### 3.0.0 Major rewrite of AceJump.
+Introducing:
+>
+>* Realtime search: Just type the word where you want to jump and AceJump will do the rest.
+>* Smart tag placement: Tags now occupy nearby whitespace if available, rather than block text.
+>* Keyboard-aware tagging: Tries to minimize finger travel distance on QWERTY keyboards.
+>* Colorful highlighting: AceJump will now highlight the editor text, as you type.

 - 2.0.13  Fix a regression affecting target mode and line-based navigation: https://github.com/johnlindquist/AceJump/commit/cc3a23a3bd6754d11100f15f3dddc4d8529926df#diff-a483c757116bde46e566a8b01520a807L51</dd>
 - 2.0.12 Fix ClassCastException when input letter not present: https://github.com/johnlindquist/AceJump/issues/73
 - 2.0.11 One hundred percent all natural Kotlin.